passioneight/pimcore-steam-web-api/README.md

 # Why should I use this bundle?
 Steam's Web API is rather cumbersome and often outdated or a bit messy.
-It takes a while to fully understand how to use it - especially linking a Steam profile.
+It takes a while to fully understand how to use it.

-This bundle will ease the process of fetching data from Steam comes with a pre-built data-model.
+This bundle will ease the process of fetching data from Steam.

 # Implemented Endpoints
 - [IPlayerService](https://partner.steamgames.com/doc/webapi/IPlayerService)